treadiehq/instantapi/sandbox-worker/README.md

 # Cloudflare Sandbox Worker

-This worker executes user-provided JavaScript and Python code safely using the production [Cloudflare Sandbox SDK](https://developers.cloudflare.com/sandbox/).
+Executes user JavaScript and Python code safely using [Cloudflare Sandbox SDK](https://developers.cloudflare.com/sandbox/).

-## Features
+## What It Does

-✅ **JavaScript Execution** - Run Node.js code in isolated containers
-✅ **Python Execution** - Run Python code with full standard library support
-✅ **Isolated Environments** - Each execution runs in a secure container
-✅ **Console Logging** - Capture stdout/stderr from code execution
-✅ **Error Handling** - Safe error isolation and reporting
+- ✅ Runs JavaScript (Node.js) and Python 3
+- ✅ Isolated containers for each execution
+- ✅ Captures console output and errors
+- ✅ Production-grade security

 ## Quick Start